Updated: Oct 15

 Another sunny day in Diani beach always feels like another holiday within a holiday with new discoveries so fresh.
-Even when I thought I knew everything about Diani by now, I am still on discovery mode.
+Even when I thought I knew everything about Diani by now, I am still on the lane of discovery every time I visit Diani.

 On my recent trip to Diani beach , located on the Indian Ocean coast of Kenya, 30 km south of Mombasa in the nearby Kwale County, I got rediscover another breath-taking experience.
-Sometimes going back to the same spot over and over again can become routine then get really boring, but in this case my eyes and soul are open with a new perspective whilst my horizons are broadened seeing beyond the blue sea, clear skies, white sand and tranquillity that has no end.
+Sometimes going back to the same place over and over again can become routine then get really boring, but in this case my eyes and soul opened up with a new perspective whilst my horizons broadened beyond the blue sea, clear skies, white sand and tranquillity that keeps me calm.

 Voted Africa's leading beach destination for the third time running since 2015, Diani beach is about 10 kilometres long, from the Kongo river to the north and Galu beach to the south, adjacent to the town of Ukunda with a population of about 100,000 inhabitants.

-Just about 50 years ago, Diani was just a fishing settlement that saw a boom in the 70s when tourists travelling to Africa found Kenya as the ideal place, untouched by political war or strife.
+It is just about 50 years ago, when Diani was a fishing settlement that saw a boom in the 1970's when tourists travelling to Africa found Kenya as the ideal place to visit in consideration of the political security amidst political strife and war in other parts of the continent.

 Here are my top 5 highs that keep me going back to this beach over and over again.